DerekTurtleRoe/ares/docs/guides/import.md

         etc.
-      - If there's no files with those names, there should be other numbered `.pcm` files that you can rename to match what higan expects.
+      - If there's no files with those names, there should be other numbered `.pcm` files that you can rename to match what ares expects.
       - If the `.pcm` files have no numbers in the filenames, there maybe a `.bml` or `.xml` file that lists which number goes with which file.